What is it?

 Who is involved?
 And who will be there?

-An initiative of Australia's ABC TV and Screen Australia, Korea's KOCCA and Malaysia's MDeC, the Asian Animation Summit is owned and produced by Kidscreen, and supported by Singapore's MDA.
+An initiative of Australia's ABC TV and Screen Australia, Korea's KOCCA and Malaysia's MDeC, the Asian Animation Summit is owned and produced by Kidscreen.
 Each of these countries' screen agencies will provide financial support for producers whose projects are selected to join the Summit's presentation program.

 The inaugural Asian Animation Summit attracted nearly 300 attendees to Kuala Lumpur, Malaysia in December 2012, and the organizing partners are anticipating at least 350 delegates will take part this year.
 The event is designed to attract producers of animation who are interested in co-producing projects with Asian partners, as well as broadcasters, distributors and investors from Asia and elsewhere.